moritzvalentinomatzner/moritzvalentinomatzner.github.io/index.md

 As part of the Tagesspiegel Innovation Lab, <span class="hl-pink">my work has been recognized with</span> the <a href="https://www.grimme-online-award.de/archiv/2024/preistraeger/preistraeger-detail/d/europaeische-waffen-amerikanische-opfer-1">Grimme Online Award</a> and the <a href="https://www.tagesspiegel.de/berlin/schule/interaktive-serie-uber-lehrermangel-in-berlin-tagesspiegel-gewinnt-deutschen-lokaljournalistenpreis-der-adenauer-stiftung-12644579.html">German Award for Local Reporting</a>.
 An investigation I co-researched was named one of the <a href="https://gijn.org/stories/2023-best-investigative-stories-german/">best investigative stories in German</a> in 2023 by the Global Investigative Journalism Network (GIJN).
 In March 2026, I will complete my two-year editorial traineeship at the German daily <a href="http://tagesspiegel.de/autoren/moritz-valentino-matzner">Der Tagesspiegel</a>.
 <br>

-<span class="hl-blue">Before turning to journalism,</span> I worked as a research associate at Freie Universität Berlin and taught a course on Critical Data Science.
+<span class="hl-blue">Before turning to journalism,</span> I worked as a research associate at Freie Universität Berlin and taught a course on <a href="#tab-teaching">Critical Data Science</a>.

 I hold a Master’s degree in Political Science from Freie Universität Berlin and an MA in International Security from Sciences Po Paris.
 I also studied at the University of Chicago.
 <br>

 <span class="hl-purple">If you are interested in my work</span>, you can contact me via email by clicking <a href="mailto:moritzvalentinomatzner@posteo.net">here</a>.
 You can also reach me via encrypted Signal message by clicking on <a href="https://signal.me/#eu/WlK3PXx3vXFN0SJ8kiJfcfyQThRoLVemldrSk650jfXpvc5yC-VMmbWvttsWYl33">this link</a>.
 My username is <span class="text-pink">mvm.404</span>.